jessepav/lacygoill-wiki-backup/shell/zsh.md

 Then, it looks in all the paths present in `$module_path`.

 ##
+# Widget
+## Where can I find examples of widget functions?

+See `$ man zshcontrib /Widgets`.

+On your system, they are probably written in the files of one of these directories:

+   - `/usr/share/zsh/functions/Zle/`
+   - `/usr/local/share/zsh/functions/Zle/`

+They're useful to get ideas of shell functions you might want to write to extend the editor.

-# How can a function know the name of the widget from which it was invoked?
+## How can a function know the name of the widget from which it was invoked?

 It can inspect the `$WIDGET` variable.